FihoFi/urn-mrn-fin/readme.md

 ```
 fi-navwarn = "urn:mrn:fin:navwarn:" producer ":" series ":" year ":" number
-producer   = "FI00"
+producer   = "FI01"
 series     = 1*(ALPHA / DIGIT / "-")
 year       = 4DIGIT
 number     = 1*DIGIT
 ```

-In the example, the resource name "urn:mrn:fin:navwarn:FI00" is also a namespace for resource names identifying series of Navigtional Warnings provided by the producer.
+In the example above, the MRN "urn:mrn:fin:navwarn:FI01" is both a resource name used to identify a producer of Navigational Warnings in Finland, and a namespace for identifiers of Navigtional Warnings provided by the producer.
 Each series similarily becomes a namespace for resource names identifying the years when Navigational Warnings within the series were published etc.

 ## 13. References